jtakayama/makahiki/doc/installation-makahiki-vagrant-quickstart.rst

 In the virtual machine, stop either server with Control+C when you are finished.

-If the site is not reachable from your host machine, or your host machine is headless and has no GUI, refer to :ref:`section-installation-makahiki-vagrant-troubleshooting`.
+If the site is not reachable from your host machine, or your host machine is headless and has no GUI, refer to :ref:`section-installation-makahiki-vagrant-running-makahiki-vagrant` and read the section on **Testing the Server Without a Web Browser**.